- 1 Masters

 - Public Institution Type

-The University Centre of the Westfjords is a small higher educational organization, which was established in 2005 and began operations in January 2006.
+The University Centre of the Westfjord is a small higher educational organization in Iceland, which was established in 2005 and began operations in January 2006.

 Through distance learning, Westfjords residents can access education without having to move away from home.
 The University Centre provides distance learning students with facilities for teleconferencing, group work facilities and reading rooms.
 There tend to be about 100 distance learning students per year.
 In recent years the trend has been towards more and smaller groups, though the total number of students has remained stable.